enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-map-built-in.md

 [1:Functional Programming]
+Functional programming is declarative, which means it lets us describe the result without needing to specify each step for how to get it.

-As explained in the above footnote, functional programming is a type of declarative style, which focus on **what** is to be computed.
+It's focus is on **what** is to be computed.

 Functional programming reduces a program down into functions applied to immutable data (data that cannot be directly modified).